 Author note: Thanks to Graham, Steve, and the other gents down at Dobroyd Aquatic Club for sharing their time and RC Laser Sailboat expertise with me.
 They were very welcoming and willing to give their time and explain things in detail, just as many of the other club members around Australia and the rest of the world would be to RC sailing newbies, I am sure.

-So if you want to know more about RC Laser sailing, have a look at the links provided above, as well as drop down to your local club and have a look for yourself and chat with the locals.
+So if you want to know more about RC Laser sailing, have a look at the links provided above.
+And why not drop down to your local club and have a look for yourself and chat with the locals.